Open Hearts: Soundtrack

 The soundtrack for the film was recorded by Indonesian-French singer Anggun.
 The album was released by Columbia Records and Sony Music International in many countries worldwide during 2002 to 2003.
-It became Anggun's second and final album to be in the United States, following Snow on the Sahara in 1998.
+It became Anggun's second and final album to be released in the United States, following Snow on the Sahara in 1998.
 The soundtrack features nine songs written and produced by Jesper Winge Leisner and Niels Brinck, three of which co-written by Anggun.

 The album received positive reception from music critics.
 William Ruhlmann from AllMusic rated it three out five stars, writing that Anggun "matches the propulsive, synthesized musical tracks with breathy, emotive vocals that never lose the beat for all their dramatic appeal."
 The album's lead single, "Open Your Heart", charted at number 51 on the Norwegian Singles Chart and was nominated for Best Song at the 2003 Robert Awards.
-"Counting Down" served as a radio-only single in Indonesia, while "I Wanna Hurt You" was released as 12" vinyl single in Italy.
+"Counting Down" served as a radio-only single in Indonesia and promotional single in Denmark, while "I Wanna Hurt You" was released as 12" vinyl single in Italy.